 Yesterday, my first patient, Harry, was late and my second patient, Dan, was early.
 As I went out to the waiting room to call Dan, I saw Harry checking in with the receptionist.
 I had worked with him a few years back and remembered him well.
 He greeted me warmly and said he understood that he would have to wait.
 He assured me that this was not a problem.

 This is a story about these two men.
 It probably should be two different stories.
-But, since the lines of their lives intersected on that morning, and since they share many commonalities–though Harry is black and Dan is white–merged for now they will be.
+But, since the lines of their lives intersected on that morning, and since they share many commonalities–though Harry is black and Dan is white–merged, for now, they will be.

 I started working with Dan a few months ago.
 The loud-talking, heavy-walking, gentle giant stomped into my office in June feeling lousy.
 He had just been diagnosed with diabetes.
 He described to me a life marked by serious fatigue and inertia.
-He spent most of his day splayed on the couch watching television while keeping an eye on his toddler son.
+He spent most of his day splayed on the couch watching television while keeping an eye on his preschool son.
 He started his day with coffee containing a mountain of sugar, drank iced tea throughout the afternoon and despite his lack of teeth, mainly ate an enormous dinner of starchy, fatty food which he said could probably feed five.
 At 380 pounds and smoking at least a pack a day, he could barely climb a flight of stairs.
-His ability to do the odd jobs he got paid for like mowing lawns and shoveling snow were becoming too difficult.
+His ability to do the odd jobs he got paid for like mowing lawns and shoveling snow was becoming too difficult.

 He presented with the common combination of desperation and despair but with a twinkle in his eye.
 I am always looking for some sign of the life force because making change necessitates pulling something out from the inside.
 Being illiterate and impoverished as Dan is, can profoundly dampen if not obliterate that inner will, but an eye twinkle is a good indicator that there is still fire within.
 Illiteracy and diabetes education are not a great combination but he has persevered and has made some amazing changes for someone who has only known mainly one path for half a century.
-He has literally and figuratively awakened recently and expresses his gratitude for the wake up call.
-Though some of his work has been championed from my wonderful little office support team, he actually greatly surprised me by undertaking quitting smoking essentially from his own initiative.
+He has literally and figuratively awakened recently and expresses his gratitude for the wake-up call.
+Though some of his work has been championed from my wonderful little office support team, he actually greatly surprised me by undertaking to quit smoking essentially from his own initiative.

 At the end of our meeting, I brought him to the scale.
-I asked him to remove his old, worn out heavy steel toed boots that barely had a lace left between them.
+I asked him to remove his old, worn-out heavy steel-toed boots that barely had a lace left between them.
 I weighed him and I weighed his boots at 4.2 pounds.
 Cumulatively, that is a lot of weight to drag around.
 Knowing the answer, I asked if he had sneakers.

 With my steps already weary, I then walked back out to the waiting room to call Harry who I knew was waiting.
 I was still thinking about Dan–wondering how much a pair of good, supportive sneakers for his very large feet would cost.
 Being able to read and write and having some good sneakers sure would help this man to get moving.

 I was abruptly brought back to the moment upon encountering Harry.
-There he was sitting at an empty table usually reserved for insurance representatives–about to dive into a take out container of eggs, bacon, home fries and toast.
+There he was sitting at an empty table usually reserved for insurance representatives–about to dive into a take-out container of eggs, bacon, home fries, and toast.
 Though just last week I had to confiscate the bag of Swedish Fish a patient had brought into my office, in all my years I had never experienced catching anyone with a full-blown meal.
 “Where did you get that?”
 I asked in shock.
-“From the diner.” he replied.
+“From the diner,” he replied.
 “How did you get it since I last saw you just a few minutes ago?”
-“I called them and they delivered it.” he explained somewhat surprised by my reaction and naiveté.
+“I called them and they delivered it,” he explained somewhat surprised by my reaction and naiveté.
 “Am I busted?” he asked.
 No wonder he hadn’t minded earlier if I took my time.
 I dragged him and the breakfast into my office.

 Harry actually has a lot more personal and community resources than Dan, but right now his blood sugar and health markers are much worse–and his situation had deteriorated since I had last worked with him a few years ago.
 I expressed my concern.
 He said that he had a lot of personal and family problems recently–though he was not making excuses.
 He lives alone and barely cooks at home.
 He is a personable guy and when I asked if there are a lot of local restaurants that know him by name–he confirmed my suspicion.
 Though he still has his teeth, he could soon not have working kidneys.

 I suppose I tell these tales to give a face and a fake name to the real people behind the current health crisis.
 Sometimes, I am hoping to inspire with stories of how people do overcome serious health and dietary challenges.
 Today though, I am wondering how to really help Harry and Dan a little more.
 I can assist Dan with the Y application and can call Literacy Volunteers of America; I will loan Harry my DVD copy of the film.
 But what would those who dream, think and act big do?
 Who should I call?
-Oprah, Shaquille O’Neal, Michelle Obama, Mark Bittman, the Tom Shoes guy?
+Oprah, Shaquille O’Neal, Michelle Obama, Drew Carey, the Tom Shoes guy?
 What do NBA players do with their Nike’s and and1’s after they have worn them on the courts a few times?
-Is there a healthy food delivery service for patients left languishing while waiting in doctor’s and hospital waiting rooms?
+Is there a healthy food delivery service for patients left languishing while waiting in doctors’ and hospital waiting rooms?